Who’s running for Kansas governor? An up-to-date guide

 Website: www.barnettforkansas.com/

-He won the Republican nomination for governor in 2006, beating Ken Canfield in the primary, before losing to incumbent Kathleen Sebelius, a Democrat, in the general election.
+He won the Republican nomination for governor in 2006 before losing to incumbent Kathleen Sebelius, a Democrat, in the general election.

 Jeff Colyer

-Position: Lieutenant governor since 2011, plastic surgeon
+Position: Governor since January 31, plastic surgeon

 Education: Bachelor’s degree in economics, Georgetown University; master’s degree in international relations, Cambridge University; medical degree, University of Kansas

-Colyer announced Aug.
-8 that he would run.
+Colyer became governor in late January when Brownback resigned to accept a diplomatic post.

 As lieutenant governor, he was in charge of the launch of KanCare, the state’s managed care program for Medicaid.

-If Brownback leaves before his term is up as expected – he has been nominated for a position in the Trump Administration – Colyer would become governor and have time to define for voters how he would perform the role.
+As governor, he has signed executive orders intended to increase government transparency.
+He also signed a bill that allows faith-based adoption agencies to turn away gay and lesbian individuals.

 Kris Kobach